nasa/cumulus/docs/deployment/postgres-database-deployment.md

 <details>
   <summary>Optional: Create a New Repository</summary>

-  [Create a new repository](https://help.github.com/articles/creating-a-new-repository/) on Github so that you can add your workflows and other modules to source control:
+  [Create a new repository](https://help.github.com/articles/creating-a-new-repository/) on GitHub so that you can add your workflows and other modules to source control:

 ```bash
   git remote set-url origin https://github.com/<org>/<repository-name>